Heating and Cooling Units for Apartments and Condos

 PTAC Units

-PTACs are air conditioners directly installed through walls, and you’ll most often find them installed under a window and above the floor.
-You’ve probably seen them countless times, but never knew what they were called.
+PTACs are air conditioners directly installed through walls and you’ll most often find them installed under a window and above the floor.
+You’ve probably seen them countless times but never knew what they were called.
 If you’ve stayed in hotel rooms, for instance, then you’ve probably been in rooms equipped with this system.
 They’re also fairly common in offices, sunrooms and assisted living homes.

 Let’s go over the potential pros and cons of this system.